Microsoft Negotiations

 That person or team should:

-- Be the liaison with Microsoft or the reseller for any issues or changes mid-term.
+• Serve as the liaison with Microsoft or the reseller for any issues or changes that may arise mid-term.

-Itโs easy after a big renewal to set it and forget it for three years, but proactive management can make the next renewal easier and catch issues early.
-For example, if Microsoft introduces a new product that could replace something you license, you can plan ahead rather than finding out during the next renewal negotiations.
+It’s easy to set and forget after a big renewal for three years, but proactive management can make the next renewal easier and catch issues early.
+For example, if Microsoft introduces a new product that could replace something you license, you can plan rather than finding out during the next renewal negotiations.

 13. Archive Old Licenses if Required:

-If you discontinued use of certain software (for instance, you decided not to renew Visio, so you uninstalled Visio from machines or downgraded them to a viewer), ensure those installations are removed or archived.
+If you have discontinued use of certain software (for instance, you decided not to renew Visio, so you uninstalled it from machines or downgraded them to a viewer), ensure that those installations are removed or archived.

 Similarly, remove assignments of licenses you dropped for cloud services so no one can use them inadvertently.